 By examining different marketing and ecommerce conversion metrics, you can find out:

-- How much customers are spending as a result of different campaigns.
+- How many customers are spending as a result of different campaigns?

 - Whether your ads are reaching the right audience, by monitoring clicks, engagement time, promotion effectiveness, and other metrics.